Impatience by D.I. Jolly

 “Sir, if you don’t settle down I’m going to be forced to call security.”

 Despite her attempts to keep her voice steady, there was a quiver and the obvious growing anger on the man’s face caused her knees to tremble just slightly.
-The man’s mouth dropped open as though he were about to scream at her but instead he turned to face the room of staring faces and took a deep breath before looking back to the girl.
+The man’s mouth dropped open as though he were about to scream at her but instead he turned to face the room and took a deep breath before looking back to the girl.

 “So they can do what, detain me, what would that change?
 We’re already locked in a room with no food or water and only one toilet for 180 people, and you’re just going to stand there and threaten me?”